-With news coming out of the Winter Olympic Games about a significant spread of norovirus, many athletes are on high alert to avoid catching the stomach bug.
+With news coming out about a recent norovirus outbreak on a cruise ship, many people are on high alert to avoid catching the stomach bug.
 Dan Allan, M.D., explains why this illness is particularly troublesome.

 NOTE: *Content is property of Cleveland Clinic and for news media use only.
 Please email CCNewsService@ccf.org to request a password to enable download.

-CLEVELAND – With news coming out of the Winter Olympic Games about a significant spread of norovirus, many athletes are on high alert to avoid catching the stomach bug.
+CLEVELAND – With news coming out about a recent norovirus out break on a cruise ship, many people are on high alert to avoid catching the stomach bug.

 According to Dan Allan, M.D., of Cleveland Clinic, norovirus is troublesome because not only is it easy to catch, it’s very hard to kill.